Catalogs, Delivery Groups, Zones

 Set-BrokerDesktopGroup –Name "DeliveryGroupName" –ProductCode ProductCode

-Delivery Groups in 7.8 and newer
+Delivery Groups

 On the Applications page of the Create Delivery Group wizard, From start menu reads icons from a machine in the Delivery Group and lets you select them.
 Manually lets you enter file path and other details manually.
 These are the same as in prior releases.